-A bench that holds baskets underneath for storage makes the perfect drop zone before entering the house.
-Follow these instructions to build one for your garage or mud room:
+A bench with baskets underneath makes the perfect drop zone addition for any garage or mudroom.

-- The width of your drop-zone bench will depend on the size and number of baskets you plan to store beneath it.
+Note: The width of your drop-zone bench will depend on the size and number of baskets you plan to store beneath it.
 Ours is about 48 inches wide and 17 inches high.
-We’re using 1×12 pine shelving that has already been primed and painted.
+We’re using 1-by-12 pine shelving that has been primed and painted.

 - Notch the two legs on the backside to accommodate the baseboard and allow the bench to rest against the wall.
 Trim down the width of the legs by about an inch from their stock width of 11-1/4 inches.